 Symptom Cause Remedy High molecular weight "ghost bands".
 Mistake during sample preparation, see above.
 See above.
-Protein precipitate at the edge of the sample well; a narrowing then widening trace stretches below the sample well through the separation trace.
+Protein precipitate at the edge of the sample well; a narrowing then widen- ing trace stretches below the sample well through the separation trace.
 Overloading; the polypep- tides form complexes and aggregate when entering the gel matrix; protein dissolves intermittently and migrates towards the anode.
 Dilute the sample, apply less.
 The bands streak.
 There are particles in the sample.
 Centrifuge or filter the sample.
-There are individual streaks which sometimes begin in the middle of the gel.
-Dust particles or dandruff etc. have fallen on the surface.
-Do not leave the lid of the chamber open too long; apply the samples as quickly as possible; do not lean over the gel
+There are individual Dust particles or Do not leave the lid of the streaks which sometimes dandruff etc. have fallen chamber open too long; begin in the middle of the gel. on the surface. apply the samples as quickly as possible; do not lean over the gel

 Symptom Cause Remedy Smudged bands, the bands tail.
 There is grease in the sample.
-Remove lipophilic substances completely during sample preparation.
-Insufficient loading with SDS.
+Remove lipophilic substances completely during sample Insufficient loading with SDS. preparation.
 The sample buffer should contain at least 1% SDS; the SDS/sample ratio should be higher than 1.4:1.
 Incomplete stacking of some highly concentrated protein fractions.
 Use a complete discontin- uous buffer system either by casting a resolving and a stacking gel in the traditional way, or by equilibrating the stacking zone of a film supported gel selectively in a vertical buffer chamber (see page 228).
 Very acidic and basic proteins, nucleoproteins do not react well in the SDS system.
 Try CTAB electrophoresis (cationic detergent in an acid buffer system) (Eley et al. 1979, Atin et al. 1985).
 The molecular weights do not agree with other experimental results.
 The molecular weights of non-reduced samples were determined with reduced marker proteins.
 An estimation of the molecular weights is possible by comparison with non-reduced globular polypeptides.

-Symptom Cause Remedy Glycoproteins migrate more slowly than polypeptides with the same molecular weight, because the sugar moieties are not charged Use a Tris-borate-EDTA buffer; borate binds to the sugar moieties and the mobility increases because of the additional negative charge.
-Also use a gradi- Background in the with SDS.
-Protease activity in the ent gel.
-Proteases are also active in separation lanes. sample. the presence of SDS; add inhibitor if necessary (e.g. PMSF).
+Symptom Cause Remedy Glycoproteins migrate more slowly than polypeptides with the same molecular weight, because the sugar moieties are not charged with SDS.
+Use a Tris-borate-EDTA buffer; borate binds to the sugar moieties and the mobility increases because of the additional negative charge.
+Also use a gradi- ent gel.
+Background in the separation lanes.
+Protease activity in the sample.
+Proteases are also active in the presence of SDS; add inhibitor if necessary (e.g. PMSF).

 Symptom Cause Remedy

 Coomassie Blue: SDS was not properly Only use pure SDS, low

 insufficient staining removed from the percentages of 14-C and

 power. sample.
 16-C sulfate bind more

 strongly to proteins; wash

-Trouble shooting: out SDS with 20% TCA;
+out SDS with 20% TCA;

-SDS-electrophoresis stain for longer than
+Trouble shooting: SDS-electrophoresis stain for longer than

 4- Specific staining native electrophoresis.

 problems The alcohol content Avoid alcohol containing

 of the destaining solution staining and destaining

 is too high. solutions; or else: use

 colloidal development

 methods.

 Silver staining: negative Impure SDS.
 See above.

 bands.